mtngrown/mtngrown.github.io/source/2014/06/21/bloody-march-first-turn.html.markdown

       * (2) Cim
       * 4 total defend

-    Odds 8:4, 2:1, roll 3, -2 DRM defender advantage for fortification, attacker step loss with no retreat.
-That's actually not bad.
-Veng takes the step loss.
+      Odds 8:4, 2:1, roll 3, -2 DRM defender advantage for fortification,
+      +1 DRM for attacking insurgent, result 2 yeilds attacker step loss with no retreat.
+That's actually not bad. *Veng* takes the step loss.

     Note that I'm assuming that the entrenchment forces combined defense as a stack.
 If this is not the case, a better attack would be 4:1, which would give a 2/3 chance of defender step loss and retreat.
 In